 Robbie McEwen was something of a favourite of mine growing up.
 During that spell where McEwen was at his best, I was a teenager just starting to ride further than ‘up the village’.
-I’d picture myself sprinting to victory as an Aussie sprinter that I was already taller than.
+I’d picture myself sprinting to victory as the Aussie sprinter, who I was already taller than.
 I even put him in my top 5 riders which I wrote way back in something like 2014.

 McEwen was visibly Australian, from the big green and gold national champion jersey he wore for a couple of years to the permanent sleeve cuffs from 2002 onwards.
 Yet after signing for Rabobank in 1996, he raced for Dutch/Flemish teams for the next 12 years, married a Belgian, lived in Belgian village near the Kapelmuur and became a fluent Flemish speaker.